 - An agency’s level of experience and expertise

 Pricing also depends heavily on the fee model an agency uses to bill for PPC management.
 For example, some use a flat fee, others opt for performance-based billing, some charge based on a percentage of ad spend, and others use a hybrid model that combines some or all of these.

 Regardless of what you’re paying, it might seem daunting to start investing in PPC advertising.
 But here’s the thing: when you work with an experienced and professional agency, the return on this investment will be well worth it.
 Time and time again, professional PPC management creates the kind of results business owners can’t get anywhere else.

 Contact Blue Water Marketing for PPC Management Pricing

 Investing in PPC services is simply a smart business decision.
 And it’s even smarter when you choose a great agency to work with!
-With that in mind, we encourage you to explore our PPC management services here.
+With that in mind, Blue Water Marketing encourages you to explore our PPC management services here.
 We are able to generate incredible results for our clients using our proven strategy, and we look forward to doing the same for you.
 But don’t just take it from us—click here to see a collection of case studies from our clients.